gilbarbara/react-inlinesvg/README.md

 Custom options for the [request](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request).

 **innerRef** {React.Ref}
 Set a ref in SVGElement.

+>The SVG is processed and parsed so the ref won't be set on the initial render.
+You can use the `onLoad` callback to get and use the ref instead.

 **loader** {node}
 A component to be shown while the SVG is loading.